hpssjellis/my-examples-of-bpmn/README.md

 Now generate a BPMN process for:
 "Development Team formulates idea, builds MVP, refines if not ready, or else notifies Marketing.
 Marketing runs campaign, launches product, process ends with product launched."

+.

+.

+.

+third prompt

+You are an assistant that generates BPMN 2.0 XML models.

+Rules for Output:

+Only output well-formed BPMN XML, nothing else.

+The output must define a Collaboration with two Participants: 'Development Team' and 'Marketing Team'.

+Define a separate <bpmn:process> for each Participant.

+IDs must be unique (e.g., StartEvent_1, Task_1, Flow_1, MessageFlow_1).

+Use sourceRef and targetRef for all <bpmn:sequenceFlow> elements.

+Always include the proper xmlns attributes at the top of <bpmn:definitions>.

+Do not use <bpmndi:BPMNDiagram> elements.

+Process Steps & Elements:

+The Development Team process starts with a Start Event named 'Idea Formulated'.

+It then has a Task named 'Build MVP'.

+An Exclusive Gateway named 'Is MVP Ready?' follows.

+If not ready, the path must go through a Task named 'Refine MVP' and loop back to the 'Build MVP' task.

+If ready, the next action is a Send Task named 'Notify Marketing'.

+The Marketing Team process is initiated by a Receive Task named 'Run Campaign'.

+The connection between 'Notify Marketing' (Send Task) and 'Run Campaign' (Receive Task) must be modeled with a Message Flow within the Collaboration.

+Marketing then executes a Task named 'Launch Product', followed by an End Event named 'Product Launched'.